Real-time Velocity Profile Optimization for Time-Optimal Maneuvering with Generic Acceleration Constraints: METHODOLOGY

-Section \ref{sec:FB_algorithm} will use \eqref{eq_OCP_vx_s}-\eqref{eq_OCP_T_s} on short discretized segments of the path, where $a_x$ will be assumed piecewise constant and on the border of the acceleration constraints \eqref{eq_OCP_ay_constr}-\eqref{eq_OCP_ax_constr}.\footnote{Assuming a constant longitudinal acceleration within short path segments is consistent with direct optimal control methods, where the control inputs are typically held constant in discretized mesh intervals.}
+Sec. \ref{sec:FB_algorithm} will use \eqref{eq_vx_s_no_constr}-\eqref{eq_OCP_T_s} on short discretized segments of the path, where $a_x$ will be assumed piecewise constant and on the border of the acceleration constraints \eqref{eq_OCP_ay_constr}-\eqref{eq_OCP_ax_constr}.\footnote{Assuming a constant longitudinal acceleration within short path segments is consistent with direct optimal control methods, where the control inputs are typically held constant in discretized mesh intervals.} This assumption introduces discontinuities in $a_x$ at the segment boundaries, which is accepted for real-time trajectory planning, but is not representative of the real vehicle dynamics.
+Jerk constraints could be enforced by increasing the algorithm's complexity, and will be part of future work.